KrystalGtz/GamePortfolio/README.md

 # Krystal Gutierrez — Game Programming Portfolio

 A showcase of my gameplay programming projects developed in **Unreal Engine** and **Unity**.
-Each section includes a short gameplay demo video that you can press and a brief description of the mechanics I implemented.
+Each section includes a short gameplay demo video that you can middle click and a brief description of the mechanics I implemented.

 ---